Nocton Hall: Residents of Nocton Hall after the Robinsons

 George Hodgson, a wealthy spinner from Bradford moved into the Hall in 1889 and remained there until his death in 1895.
 His son John inherited the property and in 1902 upon John's death, his grandson Norman took control of the Estate.

 In 1917 after the United States' entry into the War the Hodgson family moved into Embsay House in the village so that the Hall could be turned into a convalescent home for American officers wounded in the War.
 The last of these officers left in 1919.

 In 1919 the Hall was sold to William Dennis of the firm Messrs W.H.
 Dennis and Sons, Kirton.
 On his death in 1925 his son James Herbert Dennis came to live at the property.
 James was a farmer and he converted a large part of the Estate to growing potatoes.
 He even had a special steam locomotive manufactured for the haulage of his potatoes.

-In 1940 with the outbreak of the Second World War it was originally taken over by the Army and was the home of 21st Casualty Clearing Station (CCS) RAMC until it was deployed in North Africa in June 1942.
-Some time after this, it was taken over by the Air Ministry, the Hall and grounds remaining as the site of an RAF hospital until its closure in 1983.
+In 1940 with the outbreak of the Second World War it was taken over by the Army and was the home of 21st Casualty Clearing Station (CCS) Royal Army Medical Corps including its Chaplain Training Centre, until it was deployed in North Africa in June 1942.
+Some time after this, it was taken over by the Air Ministry, the Hall and grounds remaining as the site of RAF Hospital Nocton Hall until its closure in 1983.